becheng/REST-Account-Verification-B2C-Sign-up-Custom-Policy/README.md

             "extension_[Replace with the from step iii]_mustResetPassword": true }
         ```
   - [x] d.
-Copy and paste the ClaimTypes, TPs, and UserJourney from the ForceReset demo policy to your B2C policy extensions file OR just copy from this policy sample.
+Copy and paste the ClaimTypes, TPs, and UserJourney from the ForceReset demo policy to your B2C policy extensions file OR just copy from our policy sample.
   - [x] e.
 Update the SignUpOrSignIn Replying Party file to use the new user journey.
   - [x] f.
-Added an additional extension_isFirstLogin to capture the first login via the sign up to use it as precondition checks in the TP so avoid firing the force password reset on sign up (see our sample in this repo).
+Add an additional **extension_isFirstLogin** to capture the first login via the sign up to use it as precondition checks in the TP so avoid firing the force password reset on sign up (see our sample in this repo).

 - [x] 6.
 Protect the REST api using oauth.
   **Note: **In this sample, we  deploy our Azure Function api to an Azure Function App with easy-auth enabled.
   - [x] a.
 Deploy the function to Azure and test policy with unprotected function to Azure.
   - [x] b.
-Implemented easy-auth on the function app with the B2C tenant as the issuer using the oauth2 client credentials flow.
+Implement easy-auth on the function app with the B2C tenant as the issuer using the oauth2 client credentials flow.
 Ref: https://docs.microsoft.com/en-us/azure/app-service/overview-authentication-authorization
   - [x] c.
 If having issues, use [Postman](https://www.postman.com/) to the verify acquiring an access_token and using it as a Bearer token to access the protected api.

 - [x] 7.
 Update your policy to call the api with a Bearer access token.
 Ref: https://docs.microsoft.com/en-us/azure/active-directory-b2c/secure-rest-api#oauth2-bearer-authentication
   - [x] a.
-Created RestapiClientId and RestapiClientSecret Policy Keys in B2C using the clientId and secret of the Azure AD app/Service Principal used for securing the Function app.
+Created **RestapiClientId** and **RestapiClientSecret** Policy Keys in B2C using the clientId and secret of the Azure AD app/Service Principal used for securing the Function app.
   - [x] b.
 Add the new bearer token *ClaimType* to the policy.
   - [x] c.
-Add a new SecureRestAPI-AccessToken TP that obtains a access_token using the client credential flow (see our sample).
+Add a new **SecureRestAPI-AccessToken** TP that obtains a access_token using the client credential flow (see our sample).
   - [x] d.
 Modify the REST api TP's *MetaData* to use the protected api url and to access it using a bearer token.

 - [x] 8.
 Optional (Nice to haves)